-While other regulated and unregulated entities have always competed with LDC and its predecessors to provide customers with other sources of energy, including electricity, and energy services, the pervasiveness of this competition and its effects on LDC's distribution business have varied over time and continue to vary based on many factors, including the relative price of energy source (e.g. natural gas, grid-supplied electricity, behind-the-meter generation), climate change policy, technology development (e.g. energy storage, energy efficiency), customer preference, government-based incentives, regulatory frameworks, and compliance frameworks especially for non-utility entities.
+Other regulated and unregulated entities have competed with LDC and its predecessors, and new parties continue to emerge to provide customers with other sources of energy, including electricity and energy services.
+Additionally, customers have made choices to provide their own electricity or other sources of energy for their use and/or sale back into the distribution grid.
+The pervasiveness of this competition and the presence of alternatives to Toronto Hydro's distribution services, and the resultant effects on LDC's distribution business have varied over time and continue to vary based on many factors.
+These factors may include the relative price and relevant costs of energy source (e.g. natural gas, grid-supplied electricity, behind-the-meter generation, district energy), climate change policy, technology development (e.g. energy storage, energy efficiency), ability of customers to access transmission-direct connections, economic trends, real estate prices, workplace arrangements, government-based incentives, regulatory frameworks, and compliance frameworks especially for non-utility entities, load development, and the state of the marketplace and economy in general.
+Toronto Hydro also faces the risk of its franchise being diminished by the possibility of an overall reduction in the use of electricity in its service territory.

 There can be no assurance that the future nature, prevalence, or effects of these forms of competition will be comparable to current or historic experience.
-Failure to effectively scan our external and internal environment and take appropriate action could lead to missed business opportunities and loss of competitive advantage.
+Failure to effectively scan and understand our external and internal environment and take appropriate action could lead to missed business opportunities and loss of competitive advantage.